Language Models can Infer Action Semantics for Symbolic Planners from Environment Feedback: Proposed Approach:

 \subsection{Memory of action semantics}

-We keep a memory of the learned action semantics.
+We keep a memory of the hypothesized action semantics.
 For each action's action semantics, we store two lists of predicted statements for preconditions and postconditions.
-Each statement $\phi$ has a probability $p(\phi\in\Phi_a|a)$, in short $p(\phi|a)$.
-We use this probability to sample the current belief of action semantics, and then construct the current belief of the domain file for the symbolic solver.
+Each statement $\phi$ is associated with a belief $p(\phi\in\Phi_a|a)$, in short $p(\phi|a)$.
+We use this belief as a binary probability for each statement to sample, at each iteration, the concrete action semantics input to the symbolic solver.

-The first time a statement $\phi$ is predicted as part of the action semantics for $a$, the probability will be assigned to $1$.
-Afterwards, this probability will be updated following an exponential forgetting rule.
-Suppose at time step $t$, the predicted action semantics of $a$ is $\hat{\Phi}_{a, t}$, the memory updating rule of statement $\phi$ is
+The first time a statement $\phi$ is predicted as part of the action semantics for $a$, the belief will be assigned to $1$.
+Afterwards, this belief will be updated following an exponential forgetting rule.
+Suppose at time step $t$, the predicted action semantics of $a$ is $\hat{\Phi}_{a, t}$, the belief update rule of statement $\phi$ is